MirandaMG20/books_app/README.md

 - Responsive search inputs and a search button.
 - Display of retrieved books in a visually appealing manner.
 - Fetches book data from an external API.
-- Uses local storage to save user's data within the browser.

 ## Usage